bongo227/Atomical/doc/doc_gen.md

 END FUNCTION
 ```

-This is the main part of the algortithum.
-If first checks for hexedecimals or octals then integers and floats, when we check for octals we may find that it was actualy an integer (or float) in which case we can jump to the appropriate point.
+This is the main part of the algorithm.
+If first checks for hexadecimal's or octal's then integers and floats, when we check for octal's we may find that it was actually an integer (or float) in which case we can jump to the appropriate point.
 ```
 FUNCTION number()
   number <- ""